sg-developer-portal/TechBiz-Documentation-Clone/docs/techbiz_tutorial.md

-TechBiz Tutorial

 # TechBiz Overview

-A one-stop shop for government agencies to subscribe to Singapore Government Tech Stack (SGTS) products.
+TechBiz is a one-stop shop for government agencies to subscribe to Singapore Government Tech Stack (SGTS) products.

+It offers seamless contract management.
+For example, agencies can create a single system in TechBiz and onboard to multiple SGTS products.

-TechBiz has been designed to achieve a commonality among SGTS products by offering seamless contractual management.
-It aims to oversee agency subscription from the point of engagement to operations / termination.
+TechBiz aims to oversee agency subscription from the point of engagement to operations to termination.

 TechBiz belongs to the Service Management category in the base layer of [Singapore Government Tech Stack